godot/voting-system-demo/README.md

-voting-system-demo
+voting-system-demo [WIP]
 ==================

-rails 4 and mongodb and multiple voting strategies voting system
+rails 4 and mongodb voting system with multiple strategies